 We design our annual cash incentive programs to be competitive in relation to the market.
 We monitor the market and adjust our cash incentive programs as needed.
-Our cash incentive programs are designed to motivate employees to achieve overall company goals.
+Our cash incentive programs are designed to motivate employees to achieve overall company goals and individual goals.
 Our programs are designed to avoid entitlements, to align actual payouts with the actual results achieved and to be easy to understand and administer.

-Each year, the Compensation Committee recommends, and the Board approves and establishes, the target cash incentive opportunity for each executive officer assuming full achievement of certain significant corporate goals that are also reviewed and approved by the Board.
-The following table shows the possible cash bonus incentive for each of our current named executive officers for fiscal 2022, (each expressed as a percentage of annual base salary) and the actual dollar awarded, based on the Compensation Committee's assessment that we achieved 85% of our corporate goals:
+Each year, the Compensation Committee recommends, and the Board approves and establishes, the target cash incentive opportunity for each executive officer assuming full achievement of certain significant corporate goals and individual goals that are also reviewed and approved by the Board.
+The following table shows the possible cash bonus incentive for each of our current named executive officers for fiscal 2023, (each expressed as a percentage of annual base salary) and the actual dollar awarded, based on the Compensation Committee's assessment that we achieved 86% of our corporate goals and the achievement of individual goals:

 Name and Position Year Bonus Potential Cash incentive % of Annual Salary Actually Earned Cash Incentive Bonus Actually Earned (\$)

-Mark Erlander, CEO 2022 55% 47% \$266,475
+Mark Erlander, CEO 2023 55% 47% \$280,394

-2021 50% 47% \$250,510
+2022 55% 47% \$266,475

-James Levine, CFO 2022 45% 38% \$168,252
+Fairooz Kabbinavar, CMO 2023 45% 37% \$177,120

-2021 45% 42% \$179,775
+James Levine, CFO 2023 45% 40% \$182,805

-Tod Smeal, CSO 2022 45% 38% \$156,825
+2022 45% 38% \$168,252

-The 2022 annual performance cash bonus was approved by the Compensation Committee based on our achievement of a set of measurable, detailed goals.
-In the table below, we present an abbreviated list of the 2022 corporate goals to align with our current public disclosure, as well as the Compensation Committee's assessment of our goal attainment:
+The 2023 annual performance cash bonus was approved by the Compensation Committee based on our achievement of a set of measurable, detailed goals.
+In the table below, we present an abbreviated list of the 2023 corporate goals to align with our current public disclosure, as well as the Compensation Committee's assessment of our goal attainment:

-Abbreviated Goal Compensation Committee assessment Create Short to Mid-Term Value: Demonstrate The Compensation Committee's assessment of goal achievement was the value of lead onvansertib mCRC clinical based on a detailed review of site initiation, patient enrollment, FDA program interactions, and clinical data releases.
-Clinical operations Regulatory activities Trial reporting Create Long-Term Value: Strengthen onvansertib pipeline with additional indications Evaluate additional indications Initiate new clinical trials The Compensation Committee's assessment of goal achievement was based on a detailed review of initiation and enrollment in clinical trials outside of mCRC, and additional preclinical activity.
-Building the Future: Optimize onvansertib chemistry, manufacturing and controls (CMC) The Compensation Committee's assessment of goal achievement was based on progress made in CMC-related programs.
+Abbreviated Goal % Available Compensation Committee assessment Create Short to Mid-Term Value: Demonstrate the value of lead onvansertib first-line RAS mutated mCRC clinical program 46% The Compensation Committee's assessment of goal achievement was based on FDA interactions and first-line trial start-up as well as clinical data releases and the release of the clinical development plan in August and September 2023.
+Create Long-Term Value: Strengthen onvansertib pipeline with additional indications 19% The Compensation Committee's assessment of goal achievement was based on a detailed review of initiation and enrollment in clinical trials outside of mCRC, and additional preclinical activity.
+Building the Future: Optimize onvansertib chemistry, manufacturing and controls (CMC) and lifecycle plan 23% The Compensation Committee's assessment of goal achievement was based on progress made in CMC-related programs.
+Maintain Ongoing Operations: Conduct the internal and external investor-focused and partner-focused operations to maximize shareholder value.
+12% The Compensation Committee's assessment of the goal achievement was based on defined parameters for investor and partner interactions, and Total Shareholder Return over the year.
+100%

-Based on the above assessment, the Compensation Committee determined that we achieved 85% of our corporate goals for 2022 and this was the percentage applied to calculate the actual bonus payout against the target bonus levels of executives.
+Based on the above assessment, the Compensation Committee determined that we achieved 86% of our corporate goals for 2023.
+The actual bonus payout for executives was calculated based on the achievement of corporate goals as well as individual goals.